jonandergomez/teaa_lab/lab_practices/pract_2/README.md

        you can see it by inspecting the code [gbt_uc13_binary_trees.py](../../portal.dsic/examples/python/gbt_uc13_binary_trees.py)

+        You will see in the code that only four classes have been used, you have to discover, by analysing the code, how the new target classes are assigned to samples, and what each one of the new target classes means.
+        In the case of the using a `GBTRegressor` the target classes are also different from the all the previous examples.

         As in previous examples, you can run some experiments by varying the configuration hyper-parameters:

         ```bash